Ali-Cheikh/Ali-Cheikh/README.md

 # About-me <img align="right" src="https://github.com/Ali-Cheikh/Ali-Cheikh/assets/57839971/64eb45d3-71cb-402f-8278-1a60e66a55c3" width=15%>
-> ## Mainly im just a guy who is passionate for learning new stuff and solving problems but in the mean time im also deeply engaged in stuff beyound impressive when it comes to tech yet i find my confort in web development in general while always seeking new apportuinities to learn more and aquire more skills
+> ## Hi, I'm Ali .
+I'm a Web Development Geek with a passion for creating innovative solutions through code next to Animations, Games, Software and Robotics. eager for learning new stuff and solving problems, i find my confort in web development in general while always seeking new apportuinities to learn more and aquire more skills

 > [!IMPORTANT]\
 > My Github Stats.